You can send real-time eligibility checks to payers by:

 You must include the following Stedi-specific headers in your API request:

-• API Key: Generate an API key to use for authentication.
+• Authorization: Generate an API key to use for authentication.

 curl --request POST \